Counterexamples to the Gaussian vs. MZ derivatives Conjecture

-The more widely used notion of an \emph{$n$-th difference} is a non-zero scalar multiple of an~$n$-th generalized Riemann difference.
-Vice-versa, an $n$-th generalized Riemann difference is a normalized $n$-th difference, where the normalization condition, or the $n$-th Vandermonde relation $\sum a_i(b_i)^n=n!$, is meant to make the value of the generalized derivative agree with the value of the ordinary $n$-th derivative, for all $n$ times ordinary differentiable functions at $x$.
+The more widely used notion of an \emph{$n$-th difference} is any non-zero scalar multiple of an~$n$-th generalized Riemann difference.
+Vice-versa, an $n$-th generalized Riemann difference is a normalized $n$-th difference, where the normalization condition, or the $n$-th Vandermonde relation $\sum a_i(b_i)^n=n!$, forces the value of the generalized derivative to agree with the value of the ordinary $n$-th derivative, for all $n$ times ordinary differentiable functions at $x$.